bahmutov/swag-store/README.md

 > Swag store example app without any tests

-This repo has no tests.
+This repo has no tests, they are in the repo [bahmutov/swag-store-tests](https://github.com/bahmutov/swag-store-tests).

+📝 Read the blog post [Pick Tests Using Test Ids From Another Source Repo](https://glebbahmutov.com/blog/pick-tests-in-another-repo/)

 ## Small print